The Stalin Subway: Gameplay

 The game features standard first-person shooter gameplay.
 Players can acquire a variety of both melee weapons and firearms, mostly based on Soviet weapons such as a Makarov pistol or PPSh-41 sub-machine gun.

 Plot

-The game is, alongside You Are Empty (2006) and the games in the Metro 2033 series, one the games set in and around the Moscow Metro system.
+Like You Are Empty (2006) and the games in the Metro 2033 series, the game is set in and around the Moscow Metro system.
 It takes place in 1952 in Moscow in the Soviet Union, under Joseph Stalin who has been in power for over 30 years.
 The game focuses on a fictional internal plot against Stalin and the Soviet government.
 Locations include the Metro subway stations including the secret Metro-2 line, the KGB Lubyanka Building, the Kremlin, the Moscow State University, and Stalin's bunker.

 The protagonists are the MGB officer Gleb Suvorov and the GRU officer Natalia Mihaleva.
 Suvorov discovers that a conspiracy of high-ranking officers want to detonate a secret nuclear weapon sent via D-6 during the Party assembly.
 He rescues his father from the KGB prison and thwarts the plot.